 PMDoS Charity Focus: World Animal Protection

-The organisation has 14 offices around the world, including a London international and UK office.
-Altogether, they employ 400 staff who work across four programmatic areas of animal welfare:
+Altogether, they employ 400 staff and work across four areas of animal welfare:

 - Animals in farming

 - Animals in the wild